Few-Shot Object Detection: A Comprehensive Survey: Transfer Learning

 Xu \etal~\cite{FSSP-ieee2021} (FSSP) show, how a fast one-stage detector, namely YOLOv3~\cite{YOLOv3-arxiv2018}, can be made competitive with the slower two-stage detector Faster R-CNN in the vanilla setup as described in~\cite{TFA-icml2020}.
 This is possible only by putting in a lot of effort, namely incorporating a self-attention module, using an additional auxiliary branch that contains a full replication of the detection network, augmenting the input data of the auxiliary branch, and applying an additional loss.
 However, due to these modifications, the fast one-stage detector of Xu \etal~\cite{FSSP-ieee2021} is especially performing better than TFA~\cite{TFA-icml2020} for the extremely low-shot scenario.

-\TakeAway In detectors based on Faster R-CNN, a refinement branch can help to reduce false positive classifications.
-Learning prototypes in an auxiliary branch is also a promising direction.
-Single-stage detectors can also profit from an auxiliary branch in order to enable data augmentation.
+\TakeAway In detectors based on Faster R-CNN, a score refinement can help to reduce false positive classifications \cite{DeFRCN-iccv2021}.
+Single-stage detectors can profit from an auxiliary branch in order to enable data augmentation \cite{FSSP-ieee2021}.